ggerganov/llama.cpp/examples/server/README.md

 `post_sampling_probs`: Returns the probabilities of top `n_probs` tokens after applying sampling chain.

-`requested_fields`: A list of required response fields, for example : `"requested_fields": ["content", "generation_settings/n_predict"]`  If there is no field, return an empty json for that field.
+`requested_fields`: A list of response fields, for example: `"requested_fields": ["content", "generation_settings/n_predict"]`.
+If the specified field is missing, it will simply be omitted from the response without triggering an error.

 **Response format**